livetrails/targetjs/README.md

 ```

 This will add `TargetJS` to the global `window` object, making it accessible throughout your JavaScript such as `TargetJS.App(YourApp)`.
-You can also use it directly in your HTML with custom attributes:
+You can also use it directly in your HTML with `tg-` attributes:

 ```html
 <div